 ULS logs are unavoidable in SharePoint administration and support.
-This post describes the basic usage of ULS log viewer to reveal actual error message in SharePoint 2013 environment.
+This post describes the basic usage of ULS log viewer to reveal actual error messages in SharePoint 2013/2016 environment.

-Scenario: You got an E-mail from end-user saying: They received a typical “An unexpected error has occurred.” page with some GUID, time stamp, etc. User forward the error screenshot to SharePoint support team.
+Scenario: You got an E-mail from an end-user saying: They received a typical “An unexpected error has occurred.” page with some GUID, timestamp, etc. User forward the error screenshot to SharePoint support team.

 How to get the detailed error message using ULS Viewer?